mpanighetti/install-or-defer/README.md

 ### Smart Groups

-Create a smart group for each software update or OS patch you wish to enforce.
+Create a smart group for each software update or operating system patch you wish to enforce.
 Here are four examples to serve as guides.

 - __Critical update needed: 10.10.5__
     - `Last check-in` `less than x days ago` `7`